Generalized Spectral Clustering of Low-Inertia Power Networks: Introduction

+In this work, we address the problem of partitioning power networks into control areas to facilitate scalable distributed control strategies.
+Some of the limitations of previous approaches \cite{sanchez-garcia_hierarchical_2014, tyuryukanov_graph_2020} are that they use a DC power flow model of the network, this approximation may fail to capture the true underlying network dynamics, especially when the phase angle differences become large.
+Additionally, many classic spectral clustering approaches for graphs \cite{ng_spectral_2001} do not typically take into account node types, consequently, using them for clustering in power network can result in clusters without generator nodes.
+We extend the spectral clustering approach for power networks developed in \cite{sanchez-garcia_hierarchical_2014}, where the spectrum of the Laplacian of a graph whose edge weights represent branch susceptances is used to identify clusters in the network.

+The main contributions of this paper are as follows: \begin{enumerate} \item We develop a generalized spectral clustering framework based on the linearized synchronization dynamics of low-inertia power networks, providing a dynamically meaningful decomposition of the system. \item We formulate the clustering problem as a generalized eigenvalue problem that incorporates both network structure and heterogeneous damping, enabling the method to capture the influence of device-level dynamics on system behavior. \item We provide conditions under which the identified clusters are robust to variations in the steady-state network operating condition. \item We demonstrate this approach on the IEEE 30-bus network for various numbers of clusters, showing that the resulting clusters are dynamically coherent with perturbations largely confined to the originating cluster. \item We provide a meaningful interpretation of the resulting clusters in the context of power systems. \end{enumerate}

-The remainder of the paper is organized as follows: Section \ref{sec: preliminaries} establishes some graph theory and power system preliminaries, Section \ref{sec: clustering} describes the clustering optimization problem and the generalized spectral clustering solution.
-Section \ref{sec: results} presents results on a test power system, with simulations of the impact of disturbances on the network dynamics and robustness analysis of the resulting clusters presented in Section \ref{sec: numerical_validation}.
+The remainder of the paper is organized as follows: Section \ref{sec: preliminaries} presents graph-theoretic and power-system preliminaries; Section \ref{sec: clustering} describes the clustering optimization problem and the generalized spectral clustering solution.
+Section \ref{sec: results} presents results for a test power system, with simulations of the impact of disturbances on network dynamics and a robustness analyses of the resulting clusters presented in Section \ref{sec: numerical_validation}.
 Finally, Section \ref{sec: conclusion} concludes the paper.